Class IterableSubject

 • isInStrictOrder

-Fails if the iterable is not strictly ordered, according to the given comparator.
+Checks that the actual iterable is strictly ordered, according to the given comparator.
 Strictly ordered means that each element in the iterable is strictly greater than the element that preceded it.

 Throws: